dridi/cashpack/tst/README.rst

 So the risk is low, but not zero.
 In the case of Huffman coding, the test suite survived a complete rewrite without flinching.
 And since Huffman coding exercises most of HPACK features, the risk for coordinated bugs is even lower.
-Interoperability checks with other HPACK implementations lowers the risk even further (see below).
+Interoperability checks with other HPACK implementations lower the risk even further (see below).

 For other tests, mostly the tricky edge cases, the hexadecimal is hand written